Fast, Safe, and Humane Opossum Control for Your Home

 • Gnaw Marks: If in your attic, under a porch, or in a shed, you might see gnawed wood and wires.

-• Feces: Opossum feces are about one to two inches in length, smooth on the sides, and curled on the ends.
+• Feces: Opossum feces are about one to two inches long, smooth on the sides, and curled on the ends.
 Older feces can be covered in a white or yellowish mold.

 • Disappearing Pet Food and Toppled Garbage Cans: Opossums will eagerly feast on trash and pet food that is easily accessible.